XStory

 Stories of Lapland with Experience Technologies

-The Xstory – Stories of Lapland Through Experience Technology -project continues the work of previous experience technology projects at the interface of technology, culture and tourism.
-Previous projects have identified the interest of entrepreneurs in the region in utilizing experience technologies, and on the other hand, the need for support in mapping out opportunities and implementing different solutions.
-The joint project of the University of Lapland & Applied Sciences focuses on the opportunities of cultural tourism, through which local tourism can be developed using technology.
+The Xstory – Lapland Stories through Experience Technology project continues the work of previous experience technology projects at the interface of technology, culture and tourism.
+Previous projects have identified the interest of entrepreneurs in the region in utilizing experience technologies, as well as the need for support in mapping opportunities and implementing various solutions.
+The joint project of the University of Lapland and Lapland University of Applied Sciences focuses on the opportunities of cultural tourism, through which local tourism can be developed using technology.

 PROJECT